St. Croix Pellet Stove Control Panel Explained

 Fan Trim (Exhaust Fan Adjustment)

-Fine tune's the combustion fan voltage to control airflow
+Fine-tunes the combustion fan voltage to manage airflow.

-Helps optimize burn efficiency and prevent excessive ash buildup
+This adjustment helps optimize burn efficiency and prevent excessive ash buildup.

 Adjustments